-Mr Bettles has a rolling 12 month contracts requiring 12 months written notice to be given by either party.
-There are no provisions for compensation if there is a change of control.
+Mr Bettles has a rolling 12 month contract and Mr Smith a rolling 6 month contract.
+There are no provisions for compensation if there is a change of control in either contract.
 The service contracts do not contain any provision for compensation on early termination other than the notice period.
-The Committee will seek to mitigate cost to the Company whilst dealing fairly with each individual case.
+In the event of any early termination, the Committee would seek to mitigate cost to the Company whilst dealing fairly with each individual case.